expo/expo/packages/expo-updates/README.md

   },
 ```

-Additionally, ensure that these directories (`ios/<your-project-name>/Supporting/` and `android/app/src/main/assets/`) exist.
-After running `expo publish` at least once, you'll need to manually add the `shell-app.bundle` and `shell-app-manifest.json` files to your Xcode project.
+It's OK that the files don't exist yet, as they will be created when you run `expo publish`.
+However, you should ensure that these directories (`ios/<your-project-name>/Supporting/` and `android/app/src/main/assets/`) exist.
+After running `expo publish` at least once, **you'll need to manually add the `shell-app.bundle` and `shell-app-manifest.json` files to your Xcode project.**

 Finally, if you have other assets (such as images or other media) that are `require`d in your application code and you would like these to also be bundled into your application binary, add the `assetBundlePatterns` field under the `expo` key in your project's app.json.
 This field should be an array of file glob strings which point to the assets you want bundled.
 For example: